Data / press kit

 Headline finding

-The youngest players get the most isolated drill-work.
-Mini-soccer coaches (U6-U9) ask AI for 87.9% technical drills.
-Only 7.2% are small-sided games — the format kids actually learn from.
+The youngest players get the most isolated practice work.
+Mini-soccer coaches (U6-U9) ask AI for 76.1% technical practices.
+Only 14.5% are small-sided games — the format kids actually learn from.

 Other publishable findings

 - Game-based learning sits under 7% at every age band.
-Across all categorised drills, only a small minority are small-sided games or game-related practice.
+Across all categorised animated practices, only a small minority are small-sided games or game-related practice.

-- Tuesday is peak grassroots planning night, not Sunday.
-Drill generation peaks on Tuesday and Monday evenings; the busiest hour is 8pm UTC.
+- Monday is peak grassroots planning night, not Sunday.
+Animated-practice generation peaks on Monday and Tuesday evenings; Monday is the busiest day overall, with the hottest hour at 8pm UTC.

 Reuse and attribution